CE-Programming/toolchain/docs/static/ides.rst

 -----
 CLion is a C/C++ IDE made by JetBrains.

 1. Open your project in CLion.
    If you're making a new one, make a copy of the :code:`examples/template` folder to get a boilerplate Makefile.

 2. Open IDE settings (:code:`File > Settings`)

 .. image:: images/ides_clion_1.png
    :align: center

-3. (WINDOWS ONLY) Set the Make executable (:code:`Build, Execution, Deployment > Build Tools > Make`) to your CEdev :code:`bin/make.exe` file.
+3. (*WINDOWS ONLY*) Set the :code:`make` executable (:code:`Build, Execution, Deployment > Build Tools > Make`) to your CEdev :code:`bin/make.exe` file.

 .. image:: images/ides_clion_2.png
    :align: center